- Understanding the Relationship between GRIN and Your Email Carrier

 The primary objective of your initial outreach email should be to start a conversation.
 Explain who you are and why you’re reaching out.
 You may want to mention the influencer’s work in the email, it shows that you’ve done your homework and value their time.
 This added touch will get them engaged and interested in working on your campaign.

 Once a reply is received agreeing to work with your brand, you can send the influencer their Live URL or campaign details and add them to the campaign or partnership.

 It’s best practice to always be testing different types of outreach emails to create a higher rate of engagement.
-Once your email is integrated, you are able to view the amount of opens, clicks and replies to your email sequences and templates.
+Once your email is integrated, you are able to view the number of opens, clicks, and replies to your email sequences and templates.
 This is a great way to test the response rates to various outreach emails.

 The first email should capture the influencer’s attention and make it easy for them to respond.
 In order to maximize the chance that your email will get a response, emails should be concise, relevant, scannable, and include a clear call to action.